Dave Ramsey Thinks ‘You’re Dumb’ If You Don’t See This Crypto as a Risk

 Millions of Readers

-Personal finance expert Dave Ramsey says a sole investment in bitcoin without seeing the risk is a dumb idea.
+Personal finance expert Dave Ramsey believes a sole investment in bitcoin without understanding the high risk is a dumb idea.
 He might not be entirely off the mark, either.
+Yes, digital assets like crypto can strike gold, but more often than not, buying and selling them comes at a higher cost than you planned.

-However, while investors this year have been moving from gold to bitcoin, gold remains the better performer year-to-date — up 23.8%, according to Bloomberg — outperforming bitcoin and hitting a new all-time high earlier this year.
+There is no getting around the fact that bitcoin is fundamentally volatile, but it’s less so than many large, popular megacap stocks subject to market manipulation.
+However, while investors this year have been moving from gold to bitcoin, gold remains the better performer year-to-date, outperforming bitcoin and hitting a new all-time high earlier this year.

 Ramsey said he comes across young people who say they’ve invested everything they have in bitcoin and they don’t have anything else.
-He equates it to the same deal as gambling in Vegas.
+He equates this to taking all your money and gambling in Vegas.

 Ramsey added it’s got the “cool factor” because it’s related to technology and people want in on it because it’s a fad.

-He advised, however, that you just need to be comfortable with the amount of money you put into bitcoin and its potential loss, saying, “Just be able to burn the amount of money you put in there, in the middle of the kitchen table, and not miss it.”
+He advised, however, that you just need to be comfortable with the amount of money you put into bitcoin and its potential loss.
+He said, “Just be able to burn the amount of money you put in there, in the middle of the kitchen table, and not miss it.”